 Absolutely.
 All types of homes are used by all types of households.
 Just as you can find households with children living in semi-detached, duplex, rowhouse, townhouse and apartment homes, you can also find singles and couples without children in single-detached homes.
-In fact, in the Westbrook Communities, rowhouses and townhouses are more likely to attract households with children.
-The average number of children living in a typical rowhouse or townhouse in the Westbrook Communities is 0.6, while it is only 0.56 in single-detached homes.
+The average number of children living in a typical rowhouse or townhouse in the Heritage communities is 0.56, while it is only 0.48 in single-detached homes.